luongjuan123/FaceAttendanceApp/README.md

 # Face Attendance App

 This project provides a face recognition-based attendance system.
-GitHub Actions is used to build executable files for Windows and macOS.
+GitHub Actions is used to build executable files for Windows, Linux and macOS.
 Pre-built binaries for Linux and macOS are also available for download.

 ## Repository
 GitHub: [FaceAttendanceApp](https://github.com/luongjuan123/FaceAttendanceApp)